tamizhvendan/tamizhvendan.github.com/source/_posts/2017-07-26-managing-data-in-golang-using-gorm-part-2.markdown

 ### Publishing New Blog Post

-Now we have all the individual database layer functions ready for all the three steps and it's time to focus on the implementation of publishing a new blog post.
+Now we have all the individual database layer functions ready for all the three steps, and it's time to focus on the implementation of publishing a new blog post.

-We already have the scaffholding in place
+We already have the scaffolding in place

 ```go
 // publish/handler.go